pitmahoon/javascript-exercises/02_repeatString/README.md

-# Exercise 02 - repeatString
+# Exercise 02 - repeatString <- DONE

 Write a function that simply repeats the string a given number of times: